Preliminary Program

 3:00 - 3:30 p.m.

-Hot Topic 2: What's Happening with Federal Funding?
+Hot Topic 2: The Latest on Federal Funding

 3:45 - 4:15 p.m.